hwdeboer1977/midnight-polisZK/docs/service.md

 ### `DATA_DIR`

-Three files are written at run time and are not source: `deployment.json`, `.onboarded-keys.json` and the wallet's sync position — plus `claims.json`, which bounds a public route.
-All four resolve through `dataDir()`, so a managed host can point them at storage that outlives a deploy.
+Five files are written at run time and are not source: `deployment.json`, `.onboarded-keys.json` and the wallet's sync position; `claims.json`, which bounds a public route; and `claim-digests.json`, the per-period claim-tree leaf digests `/api/claim-tree` serves.
+All five resolve through `dataDir()`, so a managed host can point them at storage that outlives a deploy.

+Losing `claim-digests.json` is not fatal but it is not free: the root stays on chain and stays valid, while every claimant loses the list they build their path from until the period is relayed again.

 Unset, it is the working directory and every local workflow behaves as before.
 On a managed host it must be set, or a push replaces the code directory and takes